sensu/sensu-docs/content/sensu-go/6.8/operations/deploy-sensu/secure-postgres.md

 ## Install cfssl

-The [CloudFlare cfssl][] toolkit is released as a collection of command-line tools.
+The [CloudFlare cfssl][2] toolkit is released as a collection of command-line tools.

-If you followed [Generate certificates for your Sensu installation][], you already downloaded and installed the Cloudflare cfssl toolkit.
+If you followed [Generate certificates for your Sensu installation][3], you already downloaded and installed the Cloudflare cfssl toolkit.
 If not, run the following commands:

 {{< language-toggle >}}